More than a pen

-Most common adverse reactions: Injection site reactions (18%) and urticaria (6%)1
+Most common adverse reactions with Alhemo®—injection site reaction (18%) and urticaria (6%)1,b

-explorer7 was a multinational, multicenter, open-label, phase 3 trial that investigated the safety and efficacy of Alhemo® for routine prophylaxis in 91 adult (58 HAwI and 33 HBwI) and 42 adolescent (22 HAwI and 20 HBwI) patients who had been prescribed BPAs.
-Efficacy was evaluated when all patients in arms 1 and 2 had completed at least 24 or at least 32 weeks, respectively, by comparing the number of treated bleeding episodes between Alhemo® prophylaxis (arm 2, n=33) and no prophylaxis (arm 1, n=19).
+Study design: explorer7 was a multinational, multicenter, open-label, phase 3 trial that investigated the safety and efficacy of Alhemo® for routine prophylaxis in 91 adult males (58 HAwI and 33 HBwI) and 42 male adolescents (22 HAwI and 20 HBwI) who had been prescribed or were in need of treatment with BPAs.
+Efficacy was evaluated when all patients in arms 1 and 2 had completed at least 24 or at least 32 weeks, respectively, by comparing the number of treated bleeding episodes between Alhemo® prophylaxis (arm 2, n=33) and no prophylaxis treatment (on demand with BPAs; arm 1, n=19).
 The estimated mean ABR was 1.7 [95% CI: 1.01; 2.87] for patients on Alhemo® prophylaxis and 11.8 [95% CI: 7.03; 19.86] for patients on no prophylaxis.
-The median ABR was 0 for patients on Alhemo® and 9.8 for patients on no prophylaxis.1,2
+The median ABR was 0 (IQR: 0.0-3.3) for patients on Alhemo® and 9.8 (IQR: 6.5-20.2) for patients on no prophylaxis.
+Using a negative binomial model, a ratio of the ABR was estimated to 0.14 (P<0.001).1,3

 aStore in refrigerator before first use.
 After first use, Alhemo® can be stored at room temperature below 86 ℉ (30 ℃) or in a refrigerator at 36 ℉ to 46 ℉ (2 ℃ to 8 ℃) for up to 4 weeks.